Devin Hester: 2006 season

-Hester began his professional career in the National Football League with the Chicago Bears, who selected him in the second round of the 2006 NFL Draft with the 57th overall pick.
+Hester began his professional career in the National Football League with the Chicago Bears, who selected him in the second round of the 2006 NFL draft with the 57th overall pick.
 The team originally drafted Hester as a cornerback, but they intended to play him as a return specialist, following the retirement of Jerry Azumah and departure of Bobby Wade.
 The team's decision to draft Hester was initially criticized by fans and sports analysts, who believed the Bears should have spent their early picks on offensive prospects.

 In his first 13 weeks as a professional football player, Hester recorded six return touchdowns, including a punt return in his NFL debut, and a then-record tying 108-yard touchdown from a missed field goal against the New York Giants.
 He also returned a punt for a clutch 83-yard game-winning touchdown against the Arizona Cardinals to give the Bears the lead in a comeback win, and two kickoff returns in one game against the St. Louis Rams.
-Following his record-breaking game during Week 14, opposing teams exercised additional caution when allowing Hester to return kicks.
+Following his record-breaking game during week 14, opposing teams exercised additional caution when allowing Hester to return kicks.
 During the postseason, Hester ran back a punt at a critical moment against the Seattle Seahawks, but it was called back on a blocking penalty.
 Regardless, the Bears won both NFC playoffs rounds, and advanced to Super Bowl XLI to play the Indianapolis Colts.
-He started the game on a high note for the Bears by returning the game's opening kick for a touchdown.
-The feat was the first touchdown return of an opening kickoff in Super Bowl history.
+He started the game for the Bears by returning the game's opening kick for a touchdown.
+The feat was the first touchdown return of an opening kickoff in Super Bowl history and still remains as the only one in Super Bowl history.
 It also marked the quickest touchdown scored in Super Bowl history as well as the quickest lead ever taken by any team, though the latter record has since been surpassed by the Seahawks in Super Bowl XLVIII.
-Following the kick, the Colts did not kick the ball directly to Hester, significantly limiting the Bears’ return efforts.
+Following the kick, the Colts did not kick the ball directly to Hester, significantly limiting the Bears' return efforts as they would lose 17–29.